bitwarden/help/_articles/miscellaneous/auto-fill-browser.md

 tags: [browser, auto-fill, autofill]
 ---

-You can use the bitwarden browser extension to easily auto-fill login forms on websites with your username/email and password credentials.
+You can use the Bitwarden browser extension to easily auto-fill login forms on websites with your username/email and password credentials.
 There are a variety of ways to perform auto-fill operations with bitwarden.

 ## Popup window

-The bitwarden icon in the toolbar of your browser will show the number of logins in your vault that match the current website you are viewing.
-Selecting the bitwarden icon will open the bitwarden popup window, defaulting to the "Current Tab" page.
+The Bitwarden icon in the toolbar of your browser will show the number of logins in your vault that match the current website you are viewing.
+Selecting the Bitwarden icon will open the Bitwarden popup window, defaulting to the "Current Tab" page.
 The "Current Tab" page shows a listing of these matching logins.

 If you are currently viewing a login form on a website, selecting a login from the "Current Tab" list will result in the login credentials being auto-filled into the login form.